A look at the field: Major players in Israel’s elections | WTOP

-JERUSALEM (AP) — It’s a crowded field in Israel’s elections as over 40 parties will be slugging it out on Tuesday for seats in the country’s parliament.
-There is the right-wing flagship, centrist newcomers, ultra-Orthodox…
+JERUSALEM (AP) — It’s a crowded field in Israel’s elections as over 40 parties are slugging it out on Tuesday for seats in the country’s parliament.
+There is the right-wing flagship, centrist newcomers, ultra-Orthodox parties,…

-JERUSALEM (AP) — It’s a crowded field in Israel’s elections as over 40 parties will be slugging it out on Tuesday for seats in the country’s parliament.
+JERUSALEM (AP) — It’s a crowded field in Israel’s elections as over 40 parties are slugging it out on Tuesday for seats in the country’s parliament.

 There is the right-wing flagship, centrist newcomers, ultra-Orthodox parties, Arab parties and fringe movements.
 But only a handful will win the necessary 3.25 percent of total votes cast to cross the electoral threshold needed to enter the Knesset.